Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/about.md

 ---

-I'm a biomedical engineer with a background in clinical technology and research.
+I'm a biomedical engineer with a background rooted in clinical technology and research.
 My interests range from medical device design and prototyping to photography and travel.

 ## Education

-* Vanderbilt University
+* Vanderbilt University (May 2026)
-  * B.Eng. in Biomedical Engineering
+  * B.Eng. in Biomedical Engineering (*cum laude*)
    * Minor in Digital Fabrication

 ## Work Experience